navaso93/liar_project/README.md

 # liar_project
-This is the repository to work on the github repository for the liar LeWagon project This README file contains explanations on the followed process to get from the raw data to the end product, sequentially.
+This is the repository to work on the github repository for the liar LeWagon project.
+This README file contains explanations on the followed process to get from the raw data to the end product, sequentially.

 # Data Preprocessing